GUEST POST: “A Campervan tour through North Wales”

 Picking up our Bunk Campers Vista Plus is really simple, we met the folks, got a full demonstration of the vehicle, signed the paperwork (paying for the extra insurance, this being our first time) and off we set.

-From Conwy, we set off on a dual carriage for a good half hour which helped get us used to driving but still offers some awesome views particularly of the coast and the start of the Snowdonia slopes.
+We set off on a dual carriage for a good half hour which helped get us used to driving but still offers some awesome views particularly of the coast and the start of the Snowdonia slopes.
 We traveled from Penmaenmawr and llanfairfechan and later passing Bangor, with its fake but impressive Penrhyn castle, then following signs for Caernarfon.

 I have been to Caernarfon before so I knew my way around.
 We headed around the town following signs for Pwllheli and after you pass Mcdonalds you come to a small roundabout.
 From here make sure to take a turn off on your right (to your 3 o’clock) and then stay right.
 You’ll approach a tricky narrow road but there are passing bays.
 You will come to a junction where you head right (left is the private holiday park – Coed Helen) which will bring you to the top of a hill looking down to Caernarfon Castle and wow what a view!